itzAmil/marathi-text-classification/README.md

 ---

-👤 Author
+## 👤 Author
-Project restructured and documented by Amil
+Project restructured and documented by Amil.
 Originally developed as part of a group academic project.

 ---